-Expectations: From the second class onward, I expect you to have covered the readings before the lecture on the topic.
+Expectations: From the second class onward, I expect you to have looked at the readings before the lecture on the topic.
 If you do not read the material before the class times, you will suffer needlessly.
 I will cover parts, not all, of the material in the readings from a different perspective and with different emphases.
 If you do not read the material either before or after the corresponding lectures, you will probably fail the course.

 More generally, I expect you to take an activist attitude toward your education, to figure out when you do and do not understand a topic, and to take the appropriate steps to remedy any lacks.
-Often the appropriate first step is to ask for advice, a step that is much more productive if you have first asked yourself what you need to understand.
+Often the appropriate first step is to ask for advice.